 Heat boiled in the distance, over the crests of the highway and beyond.
-The car swept through tunnels of gum leaves, past unnamed dirt roads, and I was pushing her harder than I normally did.
-The radio faded in and out, slicing the middle out of orchestras, acoustic guitars, and weather reports—fine here, cloudy there, high UV all over… mania in the vast emptiness.
+The car swept through tunnels of gum leaves, past unnamed dirt roads, I was pushing her harder than I normally did.
+The radio faded in and out, slicing the middle out of orchestras, acoustic guitars, and weather reports—fine here, cloudy there, high UV all over… meteorological mania in the vast emptiness.

 At the first turn off, we passed a hitch-hiker carrying a swag.
 He waved in our direction.
-In the rearview mirror, I saw hands fall to his sides.
+In the rearview mirror, I saw his hands fall to his sides.

 “That’s Marty,” Andrew said, as if to apologise on the man’s behalf.